TianchengLi-Robotics/TianchengLi-Robotics.github.io/projects.md

       <div class="project-content">
         <h3>Project Description</h3>
-        <p>This project focuses on developing an innovative, cost-effective robotic system to assist surgeons in performing minimally invasive hip replacement surgery.
-The system aims to develop a low-cost minimally invasive robot system to assist with THR surgery that can automatically plan and prepare for the accurate placement of the components.</p>
+        <p>This project focuses on developing an innovative, cost-effective robotic system to help surgeons in performing minimally invasive hip replacement surgery.
+The system aims to assist with surgery that can automatically plan and prepare for the accurate placement of the components.</p>

-        <h3>Key Contributions</h3>
+        <h3>Research Outcomes</h3>
         <ul>
-          <li>Designed and implemented robotic-assisted burring systems for acetabular preparation</li>
-          <li>Developed computer-assisted surgical planning algorithms</li>
-          <li>Integrated electromagnetic sensor systems for intraoperative measurements</li>
-          <li>Implemented real-time surgical guidance and feedback mechanisms</li>
+          <li>Li, T., Walker, P., Hammoud, D., Zhao, L. and Huang, S., 2025.
+Partial-to-Full Registration based on Gradient-SDF for Computer-Assisted Orthopedic Surgery.
+In IEEE International Conference on Robotics and Automation (ICRA)). </li>
         </ul>
       </div>
     </section>